50 Shades of History - a look at non-traditional sexual practices in history

 In this workshop we will present first Molly Dancing and then Cotswold Morris Dancing.
 This is a heavy participation workshop.
 Comfortable footwear is recommended.
 Styles demonstrated are the evolution of a living tradition of dance in England.
 Historical traces of the dance include arrest records in the 1300s and carbon dating of the Abingdon Horns to about 1000 years.
 Molly Dancing is the traditional dance of East Anglia, historically associated with Plough Monday.
 The body of dance now performed descends largely from the teaching of Cyril Papworth, who taught the dances his grandmother had taught him.
 It is now commonly danced year round.
 Morris Dancing originating in the Cotswold wool market towns features steps and style details particular to each village.
 It was danced to mark the agricultural cycle of the year at various community events, but is now also danced year round.
 Typically, Cotswold dances feature long sticks or long hankies.
 We will demonstrate the styles of a few villages and teach you a dance from one of them.

-Speakers: Tara Bolker, Roy Underhill
+Tara Bolker,

 Music and Monsters